GeoChemFoam/GeoChemFoam/README.md

 ### The GeoChemFoam source code is hosted on [bitbucket](https://bitbucket.org/HWUCarbonates/workspace/projects/GCF).
 A precompiled docker of the latest version is also available on the [docker hub](https://hub.docker.com/r/jcmaes/geochemfoam-4.5).

 GeochemFoam is the world most advanced open source pore-scale numerical simulator based on OpenFOAM developed at the Institute for GeoEnergy Engineering at Heriot-Watt University.
 GeoChemFoam is made specifically for researching pore-scale processes related to the energy transition.
-Below is a list of current capabilities, but __we are always adding new stuff and we welcome contributions from the community.__ Drop us a line at GeoChemFoam@hw.ac.uk.
+Below is a list of current capabilities, but __we are always adding new stuff and we welcome contributions from the community.__ Drop us a line at j.maes@hw.ac.uk or h.menke@hw.ac.uk.

 #### __Current capabilities:__
 - Multiphase Reactive Transport (e.g. [scCO2 dissolving in brine](https://arxiv.org/pdf/2103.03579.pdf))